gwtw/ts-fibonacci-heap/README.md

 ## Usage

-See the [typings file](./typings/fibonacci-heap.d.ts) for API information:
+See the [typings file](./typings/fibonacci-heap.d.ts) for the full API:

 ```typescript
 // Import npm module